navinaamuthan/Few_Shot_Learning_with_LLM-s/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for complete details.

-### **What this means:**
-- ✅ Commercial use allowed
-- ✅ Modification allowed
-- ✅ Distribution allowed
-- ✅ Private use allowed
-- ❌ No warranty provided
-- ❌ No liability accepted

 ## 🙏 Acknowledgments

 ### **Inspiration & References**